Kenneth S. Stern: Views

-In his article Holocaust education alone won't stop hate, Stern proposes ways to combat persisting hatred of Jews:
+In his article "Holocaust education alone won't stop hate", Stern proposes ways to combat persisting hatred of Jews:

 Human rights organizations must be challenged when they do not sufficiently assert that freedom from anti-Semitism is a human right.

 Governments must be engaged to ensure that they investigate and prosecute anti-Semitic hate crimes fully.

 Monitoring groups must catalog not only the old-fashioned forms of religious and racial anti-Semitism, but also the more contemporary forms that treat the Jewish state in the same bigoted manner that traditional anti-Semitism regards the individual Jew.
 Campus administrations need to uphold the highest academic standards and make certain that while heated debate is encouraged, intimidation is prohibited.

-In an open letter, coauthored with Cary Nelson, president of the American Association of University Professors, Stern wrote that some of the complaints about anti-Semitism on campus under Title VI of the Civil Rights Act of 1964 "simply seek to silence anti-Israel discourse and speakers.
+In an open letter, coauthored with Cary Nelson, president of the American Association of University Professors, Stern wrote that some of the complaints about antisemitism on campus under Title VI of the Civil Rights Act of 1964 "simply seek to silence anti-Israel discourse and speakers.
 This approach is not only unwarranted under Title VI, it is dangerous."
 Stern's letter was disavowed by AJC executive director David Harris, who called the letter "ill-advised."
 In 2017 Stern testified before the House Judiciary Committee against legislation that would have used a definition of antisemitism, of which he was the lead drafter, as a de facto hate speech code on campus.

 In his 2006 book Antisemitism Today, Stern wrote:

-"Today’s main practitioners of race-based antisemitism in the U.S. are neo-Nazis, skinheads, Christian Identity adherents (who believe that people of color are subhuman and that Jews are the offspring of Satan), and various other white supremacists and white nationalists.
+"Today's main practitioners of race-based antisemitism in the U.S. are neo-Nazis, skinheads, Christian Identity adherents (who believe that people of color are subhuman and that Jews are the offspring of Satan), and various other white supremacists and white nationalists.
 While there are important ideological and theological differences among these groups, they all hate nonwhites.
-They also see Jews as responsible for opening the door to equal rights and opportunity for nonwhites, as part of a nefarious plot to destroy “white America" through immigration, affirmative action, control of the media, and other alleged schemes.
+They also see Jews as responsible for opening the door to equal rights and opportunity for nonwhites, as part of a nefarious plot to destroy 'white America' through immigration, affirmative action, control of the media, and other alleged schemes.
 While we think of white supremacists as essentially anti-people-of-color with some antisemitism thrown in, antisemitism is actually the ideological (as opposed to emotional) anchor for their movement.
 If blacks and other minorities are, in their view, unquestionably inferior, how could the superior whites be "losing" the battle?
 The white supremacists believe it is because of the secret, cabalistic hand of the Jew, pulling the strings behind the scenes.
 It is because of ZOG (the Zionist Occupied Government).
 While race-based antisemitism is at a low point, and has been for many decades, there are reasons to be concerned about its possible growth in the decades to come, particularly because demographic projections indicate that the United States will be a majority nonwhite country by the middle of this century.
 The race-based antisemitism which is at the core of white supremacy may prove an ideological magnet for people who fear this change."